 The treatment of CTLN1 is aimed at preventing excessive ammonia from being formed or for removing excessive ammonia during a hyperammonemic episode.
 Medications that assist in the removal of nitrogen from the body by providing an alternative means of waste nitrogen removal are employed.
 Available medications are Buphenyl, Ammonul, and Raviciti, as well as arginine.

 Dietary restrictions are aimed at limiting the amount of protein intake to avoid the development of excess ammonia.
 However, enough protein must be taken in by an affected infant to ensure proper growth.
 Infants are placed a low protein, high calorie diet supplemented by essential amino acids.
 A combination of a high biological value natural protein such as breast milk or cow’s milk formulate, an essential amino acid formula, and a calorie supplement without protein is often used.

-Aggressive treatment including hospitalization and complete protein restriction is needed in hyperammonemic episodes that have progressed to vomiting and increased lethargy.
+Aggressive treatment including hospitalization and protein restriction is needed in hyperammonemic episodes that have progressed to vomiting and increased lethargy.
 Affected individuals may also receive treatment with intravenous administration of arginine and a combination of sodium benzoate and sodium phenylacetate.
 Non-protein calories may be also provided as glucose.

 In cases where there is no improvement or in cases where hyperammonemic coma develops, the removal of ammonia by filtering an affected individual’s blood through a machine (hemodialysis) may be necessary.
 Hemodialysis is also used to treat infants, children, and adults who are first diagnosed with CTLN1 during hyperammonemic coma.